We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 Jones, H.I. & Shellam, G.R.
 1999.
 Blood parasites in penguins, and their potential impact on conservation.
 Marine Ornithology 27: 181–184.

-Specimen requirements: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube; or 0.2 ml fresh, frozen or preserved liver or spleen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.